The St. Valentine's Day Massacre (film): Development

 Corman made the film following the great success of The Wild Angels.
 While The Wild Angels had a budget of $350,000, The St. Valentine's Day Massacre was budgeted at $2.5 million.
 It was the most expensive film that Corman had made.
 He later claimed that the film cost $1 million and that the rest was studio overhead.

-Corman said, "There comes a time when the public conscience needs jolting and in St. Valentine's Day Massacre this is our intention.
+Corman said, "There comes a time when the public conscience needs jolting, and in St. Valentine's Day Massacre this is our intention.
 It is also certain that the movie will make money - crime is always box office."

 Corman wanted classical actors to play gangsters and offered the part of Capone to Orson Welles and that of Bugs Moran to Jason Robards.
 However, Fox did not want Welles, advising Corman that Welles would try to take over directing; they instead suggested that Robards play Capone.
 Corman felt that Robards was not physically large enough for the role of Capone and was better suited to play Moran, but did not want to cause trouble after his experience with Columbia and went along with the suggestion.

 Corman wanted to cast Jack Nicholson in a key supporting role, but Fox insisted that the director use an actor whom they had under contract.
 However, Corman did manage to cast Nicholson and Bruce Dern in small roles that were used for the entire length of the shoot, ensuring them a decent payday.

 Shooting

 Corman originally wanted to shoot the film on location in Chicago but eventually shot it on the Fox backlot.
 He filmed the massacre scene in a Desilu lot that was converted to resemble the garage where the crime was committed, as the real garage had been demolished by the time the movie started production.

 Before filming, Corman found photos of the murder scene.
 He asked the actors to study the stills before rehearsals and the shoot.
 After one take, the massacre looked like that of the photos, and each actor's collapse matched the positions in which the victims fell in the real massacre.

 The film was one of the few that Corman directed from a major Hollywood studio with a generous budget and an open-ended schedule.
 However, Corman was disgusted with the great waste of time and money involved with typical film production techniques.
 He was given a $2.5 million budget and completed the film with $400,000 to spare.
 Corman, an independent director, was most comfortable in his own style: shoestring budgets and condensed shooting schedules.
-The shoot took just over seven weeks, though this marked the longest duration for any of Corman's film.
+The shoot took just over seven weeks, though this marked the longest duration for any of Corman's films.
 "By the end of the movie I was very weary," he said.
 Nonetheless, the film is generally considered one of his best as a director.

 Corman later wrote that "... physically, it is one of the best films I ever directed because I was able to walk around the lot and pick those fantastic sets."